Ningbo: Tang and Song dynasty

 Since the Tang dynasty, Ningbo has been an important commercial port.
 Arab traders lived in Ningbo during the Song dynasty when it was known as Mingzhou or Siming, since the ocean-going trade passages took precedence over land trade during this time.
 It was a well known center of ocean-going commerce with the foreign world.
 These merchants did not intermingle with native Chinese, instead practicing their own customs and religion and inhabiting ghettos.
 They did not try to proselytize Islam to the Chinese.
 There was also a large Jewish community in Ningbo, as evidenced by the fact that, after a major flood destroyed Torah scrolls in Kaifeng in 1642, a replacement was sent to the Kaifeng Jews by the Jews at Ningbo.

+From the Tang to the late Ming dynasty, the ports of Ningbo and Hangzhou saw the most direct trade between China and Japan.

 Ming dynasty

 The city of Ningbo was known in Europe for a long time under the name of Liampó.
-This was the usual spelling used, e.g. in the standard Portuguese history, João de Barros's Décadas da Ásia, although Barros explained that Liampó was a Portuguese "corruption" of the more correct Nimpó.
+This was the usual spelling used, for example in the standard Portuguese history, João de Barros's Décadas da Ásia, although Barros explained that Liampó was a Portuguese "corruption" of the more correct Nimpó.
 The spelling Liampó is also attested to in the Peregrination (Peregrinação) by Fernão Mendes Pinto, a (so-called) autobiography written in Portuguese during the 16th century.
 For the mid-16th-century Portuguese, the nearby promontory, which they called the cape of Liampó after the nearby "illustrious city", was the easternmost known point of the mainland Asia.
 The Portuguese began trading in Ningbo around 1522.
 By 1542, the Portuguese had a sizable community in Ningbo (or, more likely, on nearby small islands such as Shuangyu).
-Portuguese activities from their Ningbo base included pillaging and attacking multiple Chinese port cities around Ningbo for plunder and spoil.
+Portuguese activities from their Ningbo base included pillaging and attacking multiple Chinese port cities around Ningbo.
 They also enslaved people during their raids.
 The Portuguese were ousted from the Ningbo area in 1548.

+In May 1523, a brawl between trade representatives from rival Japanese clans escalated into pillaging and piracy, an event known as the Ningbo incident.